dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 The JavaScript client for SignalR doesn't automatically reconnect.
 As a result, you must write code that will reconnect your client manually.
 The following code demonstrates a typical reconnection approach:

-1. A method (in this case `start` is created to start the connection.
+1. A function (in this case `start` function) is created to start the connection.
 1. When the connection fails (the `catch` handler), wait for a period of time and re-run the `start` method.
 1. Run the `start` method in the connection's `onclose` event handler.